 The Global Citizenship topic is where you can include work on other initiatives like Fairtrade Schools, and Rights Respecting Schools in your Eco-Schools journey.
-You might also like to tell us about any fundraising projects for charities like Mary's Meals, SolarAid or Unicef, your school's Shoebox Appeal, foodbank donations or charitable recycling like RagBag.
-Lastly, individual awards like The John Muir Award, The Duke of Edinburgh's Award or The Prince William Award are also welcome in this topic.
+You might also like to tell us about any fundraising projects for charities, foodbank donations or charitable recycling.
+Lastly, individual awards like The John Muir Award, and The Duke of Edinburgh's Award are also welcome in this topic.

 Resources From Other Organisations

 Learning through Fairtrade opens up a fascinating world, revealing how we are all connected.
-Download curriculum resources to discover where your food comes from.
+Download curriclum resources to discover where your food comes from.

 Data visualisation tools to explore global statistics using photos.
 Fact based resources for exploring issues of world hunger, poverty, life expectancy and GDP with pupils.

 Ideas - Signposts for Global Citizenship

 A selection of the best resources on Global Citizenship and Learning for Sustainability put together by IDEAS.

 Royal Geographical Society - Gender Inequality in Geography

 Article and podcast reflecting on the history of geography and women geographers campaigning for gender equality.

 A brilliant magazine full of inspiring articles and useful resources.
 Stride aims to be a source of inspiration and support for teachers delivering education for Global Citizenship in Scotland.